University of Oklahoma Department of Biology

 B.S.
 Department of Zoology, University of Oklahoma, 1998

-University of Oklahoma Department of Biology, Research Fellow, 2012-present
+University of Oklahoma Department of Biology, Post-Doctoral Research Fellow, 2012-2017

-North Carolina State University Department of Biology, Research Fellow, 2007-2012
+North Carolina State University Department of Biology, Post-Doctoral Research Fellow, 2007-2012

 NSF-EAGER, University of Oklahoma 2016-2018 (Co-Author with PI M. Kaspari)